-Be careful not to dislodge the dressing (if used) over the graft for we are striving for complete root coverage.
+Be careful not to dislodge the dressing (if used) over the graft.
+This is important for complete root coverage.
 Use an ice pack over the grafted site 20 minutes on and 20 minutes off for three to four hours after surgery.
 This will prevent swelling.
 Twenty-four hours after surgery, rinse with Peridex twice a day.
-After the first week you may use a cotton applicator (Q-tip) to dab the Peridex on the grafted and donor sites, twice a day, if rinsing begins to cause staining.
+After the first week, you may use a cotton applicator (Q-tip) to dab the Peridex on the grafted and donor sites, twice a day, if rinsing begins to cause staining.

 Begin brushing the rest of the mouth the day after surgery, but avoid brushing the graft sites for three weeks.
-Be careful not to dislodge dressing, but if the dressing becomes loose please call our office at (847) 342-1999.
+Be careful not to dislodge dressing, but if the dressing becomes loose please call our dental clinic at (847) 469-3093.

 After Tooth Extractions To Control Bleeding